TheNotary/edu-demo-cpp-cmake-consumer/README.md

 # CMake Consumer/ Dependency Demo

-This repo is holds the consumer of the sister-demo repo, https://github.com/TheNotary/edu-demo-cpp-cmake-dependency.git

-This demo show off CMakes ability to automate the download and build of dependencies.
+This repo demonstrates how to use CMake to fetch and build a dependency from github.
+The dependency built can be found [here](https://github.com/TheNotary/edu-demo-cpp-cmake-dependency.git)

 #### OS Deps